Tampere: Events

-Like ice hockey, association football is also a popular sport in Tampere.
-Ilves, the professional football club of Tampere, alone has over 4,000 players in its football teams, while Tampere boasts over 100 (mostly junior) football teams.
-Basketball is another popular sport in Tampere; the city has three basketball teams with big junior activity and one of them, Tampereen Pyrintö, plays on the highest level (Korisliiga) and was the Finnish Champion in 2010, 2011, and 2014.

-Tampere Saints is the American football club in the city, that won division 2 in 2015 and plays in the Maple League (division 1) in summer 2017.
-Tampere has a baseball and softball club, the Tampere Tigers, which plays in the top division of Finnish baseball.
-In addition to all of the above, volleyball, wrestling and boxing are also among Tampere's best-known sports.

-Tampere hosted some of the preliminaries for the 1952 Summer Olympics, the 1965 World Ice Hockey Championships and was co-host of the EuroBasket 1967.
-The city also hosted two canoe sprint world championships, in 1973 and 1983.
-In 1977, Tampere hosted the World Rowing Junior Championships and in 1995 the Senior World Rowing Championships.
-Recently, Tampere was the host of the 10th European Youth Olympic Festival on 17–25 July 2009 and the 2010 World Ringette Championships on 1–6 November at Hakametsä arena.

-Tampere will host the 2023 European Masters Games from 26 June to 9 July.

 Concerts

 Ratina Stadium of Tampere, in the district by the same name, has served as the venue for many of the most significant concerts, most notably in connection with the Endless Forms Most Beautiful World Tour in 2015 by the band Nightwish.
 Other noteworthy tours from other bands held at Ratina Stadium include Iron Maiden (Somewhere Back in Time World Tour, 2008), Bruce Springsteen (Working on a Dream Tour, 2009), AC/DC (Black Ice World Tour, 2010), Red Hot Chili Peppers (I'm with You World Tour, 2012), Bon Jovi (Because We Can World Tour, 2013), Robbie Williams (The Heavy Entertainment Show Tour, 2017) and Rammstein (Rammstein Stadium Tour, 2019).

+Tammerfest, Tampere's urban rock festival, is held every July.
+The Blockfest, which also takes place in Tampere in the summer, is the largest hip hop event in the Nordic countries.